 What truly exacerbated the problem, though, was the monetization of YouTube videos.
 It was somewhat easy to maintain the fair use defense when the average YouTuber was posting their videos for free, but once users began generating income from their videos the fair use defense just didn’t hold up anymore.

-The Record Studios Won, and YouTube Had to Pay
+The Record Studios Won, and YouTube Had to Pay – Royalty-Free Music Came into Space

 Hand Holding The Camera

 The solution was to find ways to keep royalty-free YouTube music, or at least lower the royalties paid by YouTubers, while still paying the record labels.
 Ultimately, there were several solutions to this.
 These included a subscription service that allows users to pay a modest fee for access to a YouTube royalty-free music library.
 Other users turned to royalty-free classical music, which is a bit easier to find.
-One of the most innovative solutions is the use of tracks generated with the help of AI, like those from Mubert Stock.
+One of the most innovative solutions is the use of tracks generated with the help of AI, like those from Mubert Render.
 There are no copyright issues with these tracks, so they’re a much easier and more affordable solution.

 A result of YouTube’s policies has been an unprecedented shift in the royalty-free music market.
 Focus has shifted from specific tracks to whole genres, and quantity is generally preferred over quality.
 Most importantly, royalty-free music for YouTube is cheaper than ever as the demand for cheap tracks continues to grow.
 The market has effectively incentivized producers to generate far more music, even if that comes at the expense of quality music.